The 1911 has been a staple of American gun culture since it was first used by American GIs over 100 years ago.

 These are all excellent pistols that would make fine additions to your carry rotation and will do just as nicely for home defense as well.
 So let’s take a deeper look.

 There’s a lot of conflicting information out there about the .45 ACP.
 So, it’s important to understand the facts, and not to be taken in by the “knockdown power” hype, or the “it kicks like a mule” negativity.

 First and foremost, the .45 ACP is a big round.
 While bigger isn’t always better, in some cases it’s hard to deny the effectiveness of a larger caliber, such as for self-defense.

-Finally, because of it’s widespread use, manufacturers produce a wide variety of loads for .45 ACP guns, including rapidly expanding hollowpoints, soft-recoiling target rounds, and even frangible rounds designed to be used in a competition setting so that the shooter can engage steel targets from very close range.
+Also, because of its widespread use, manufacturers produce a wide variety of loads for .45 ACP guns, including rapidly expanding hollowpoints, soft-recoiling target rounds, and even frangible rounds.

 Cons of the .45 ACP

 Of course, there’s a reason 9mm has dethroned .45 ACP as the most popular handgun round in the world.
-Well, there’s actually a few reasons.
+Well, there are actually a few reasons.

-First, recoil.
-The recoil of the .45 ACP, while generally slow and firm instead of the crisp and snappy like the 9mm, is significant.
-The main problem is the increased muzzle flip or rise, which makes follow-up shots slower and less accurate under pressure.
+The recoil of the .45 ACP, while generally slow and firm, is significant.
+Increased muzzle flip or rise makes follow-up shots slower and less accurate under pressure.